 In the mid-20th century, the aftermath of the war created a pent-up demand for goods.
 Prior to this, people lived with scarce supplies and limited options, even for daily necessities.
 As consumerism flourished, maximalism peaked.
 However, this trend wasn't only influenced by the global financial situation.
 Infrastructure development, which facilitated accessibility to new materials like steel, glass, and concrete, also played a key role.

 Yet, it's widely agreed that the Minimalism movement took root in the 1960s and 1970s.
 Artists began favoring simple geometric shapes and lines, literal and objective meanings, shifting away from Abstract Expressionism and its excess layers.
 This minimalist trend permeated not only the realms of painting and sculpture but also architecture, product design, and eventually interior design and lifestyle.

 The emphasis on essentials in art could trace back to 1915, when Russian painter Kasimir Malevich created a composition of a black square on a white background – a minimalist piece that epitomized simplicity.
 Over time, influential professionals increasingly preferred art that referred only to itself, demonstrating a straightforward approach and reducing anything that appeared excessive.

 BLACK SQUARE BY KAZIMIR MALEVICH (1915)

-THE CONCEPT OF MINIMALISM
+THE PHILOSOPHY OF MINIMALISM

 When browsing our website, you can see a wide range of classic and elegant minimalist watches: for men, for women, for everyone.
 As a matter of fact, at LARSEN & ERIKSEN we don’t feel the need to divide humans into gender.
 Consequently, we only design unisex watches.
 So, it doesn’t matter if you are looking for a men’s watches or a watch for women – we’ve got you covered.
-Visit our web shop to experience our full range of beautiful Scandinavian design.
+Visit our SHOP to experience our full range of beautiful Scandinavian design.